 Geological disasters originate from the Earth’s natural processes.
 These events, like earthquakes, volcanic eruptions, and tsunamis, can strike with little warning and have devastating power.
 The 2004 Indian Ocean tsunami, for instance, was triggered by a massive earthquake and led to over 227,000 deaths across 14 countries.
 The 1976 Tangshan earthquake in China is considered the deadliest earthquake in history, with casualties estimated in the hundreds of thousands.
 These events remind us of the immense power beneath our feet and the critical need for early warning systems and solid infrastructure.

-Weather-Related: Hurricanes, Floods, and Droughts
+Extreme Weather: Storms, Floods, and Droughts

 Weather-related disasters are tied to atmospheric conditions and include events like hurricanes, floods, tornadoes, and droughts.
 These are often the most common and widespread disasters.
 The 1931 China floods stand out as the deadliest natural disaster of the last century, with a death toll estimated in the millions.
 More recently, tropical cyclones like the 1970 Bhola cyclone have caused immense loss of life.
 Heavy rains and flooding continue to be a persistent threat globally, displacing families and destroying livelihoods in communities from Brazil to Afghanistan.

-Human-Made: Industrial Accidents and Environmental Crises
+Human-Caused Crises: Accidents and Environmental Damage

 Not all disasters are natural.
 Human-made disasters are the result of human error or intent, including industrial accidents, technological failures, and environmental crises.
 The 1986 Chernobyl disaster, for example, was the largest accidental release of radioactive material in history, with long-lasting health and environmental consequences.
 These events cause immediate harm through injuries and loss of life, but they also destroy homes and displace entire populations.
 They highlight the immense responsibility that comes with technological advancement and the need for strict safety protocols to protect communities.